Origins

 In the last few years, the OSR (Old School Renaissance) community in D&D has exploded.
 Zines and adventures have popped up everywhere with all kinds of incredible, mind boggling art and innovations.
 I've followed this side of the industry for awhile.
 I buy loads of these zines, but don't play them (as a result of running campaigns in my home-brew novel worlds).
 I have stacks of zines simply for admiration.
 They are illustrious works of art.

 When the novels became tiresome, and I needed another outlet, the realization of this "improv" impacting my writing came to light.
 Over several months, the seed of A Many Tale germinated.
 I've always loved MouseGuard and Redwall, and especially Watership Down.
-And I always loved old school serialized fiction.
+And I always loved old school serialized fiction (hidden in episodic format).

-Then, a year later, the realization smacked me.
+Then, a year later, I woke up to a fun idea.
 The summer of 2021 gifted me a little nugget of inspiration:

 What if I combined D&D zine artwork, this story I've worked on, and the early 20th century serials?
 I could publish Opaline's story every week in installments, with new covers for the world to enjoy it both visually and narratively.